Khen Shish: Nerves Sing

 Nerves Sing was an installation staged at Alon Segev Gallery, Tel Aviv in 2008.
-In the catalogue text curator Ktzia Alon, Ph.D., wrote: "Khen Shish cuts the gallery space with large-scale paintings, a partition made of construction planks, and flattened cardboard boxes in an installation consisting of a work table and a 'boat' which is, in fact, an upside-down table. […] The painted portraits transform into a sculptural figure made of onions, newsprint, and empty bottles, in an architecture of teardrops and masking tape, […] Shish's familiar symbolism, a poetical dictionary of painting-drawing constantly attempting to shield exposed nerves. […] With "piercing" aesthetics, Shish presents agitated performances of the 'Theater of Cruelty.'
+In the catalogue text, curator Ktzia Alon, Ph.D., wrote: "Khen Shish cuts the gallery space with large-scale paintings, a partition made of construction planks, and flattened cardboard boxes in an installation consisting of a work table and a 'boat' which is, in fact, an upside-down table. […] The painted portraits transform into a sculptural figure made of onions, newsprint, and empty bottles, in an architecture of teardrops and masking tape, […] Shish's familiar symbolism, a poetical dictionary of painting-drawing, constantly attempting to shield exposed nerves. […] With "piercing" aesthetics, Shish presents agitated performances of the 'Theater of Cruelty.'
 Her face is mutilated, her eyes are gouged out; her body becomes skeletal [...] the plates are painted black, the boats sink, nooses dangle about, and only wings are left of the angels. [...]
 The overt cover offered by the exhibition is but a part of a mutilated objecthood, introduced to be charged with a range of new meanings."

 A Tunisian Bride, a Sea of Tears, or: A Bride Aflame

 Discussing Khen Shish's 2015 exhibition "Tunisian Bride" at Gordon Gallery, Tel Aviv, Tali Tamir wrote: "The Tunisian bride starring in Khen Shish's pink-black-gold paintings, representing the artist herself, is washed away by an ocean of tears, goes up in flame like a martyr, while growing to monumental dimensions, bedecked like a Byzantine queen, sporting scorpion pincers or peacock wings.
 Shish, however, shuns gracefulness: the figure of the bride has become a ritual hybrid comprised [sic] human and beast, a bride and a bird of prey that (possibly) pecks at her groom's liver."

 The French word "Tunisien" is written at the heart of Shish's cycle of paintings.
-The use of French in this series highlights language's affinities with violence and colonialism.
+The use of French in this series highlights the language's affinities with violence and colonialism.
 According to scholar Ella Shohat in her book Taboo Memories, Diasporic Voices (Duke UP, 2006), while the writing of words in French indicates cultural blending, a type of syncretism, it cannot be separated from the past in which that language was forced by the French conqueror.

 The immigration experience of the artist's parents, who hailed from a former French colony (Tunisia), is a significant component of her identity as well as her artistic practice.